-5G-ACIA endorsement of testbeds
+5 5G-ACIA endorsement of testbeds

-5G-ACIA is aware of the need for reliable and comparable test • If the testbed is for performance testing, such testing results.
+5G-ACIA is aware of the need for reliable and comparable test results.
 With this in mind, it has created a process to endorse the use of a given testbed for a specific project with a defined scope and duration.
 The endorsed testbed is described in a profile which is published on the 5G-ACIA website.